 - Did Not Get the Girl: Not for a lack of feelings, but because Baran goes back to Afghanistan with her family, and staying in Iran alone was probably not an option.

-- The Dulcinea Effect: Seeing Baran in female clothing the first time is enough for Lateef to be fall hard and become her improbable champion.
+- The Dulcinea Effect: Seeing Baran in female clothing the first time is enough for Lateef to be fall hard and become her unlikely champion.

 - Feminine Women Can Cook: Subverted.
 Not a single man in the site wonders why this small boy too weak for carrying a load is so skilled in housework stuff like cooking, cleaning or preparing tea.